 That’s why, in this post, we’ll discuss leveraging the internal link analysis on an enterprise site to build up its authority.

-Why Is Internal Linking and Deep Linking Important to Google and SEOs?
+Why Is Internal Linking Important to SEOs (and Google)?

-To begin, let’s discuss why you should focus on building internal links and deep links in the first place.
+To begin, let’s discuss why you should (strategically!) use internal links in the first place.
 There are three main reasons.

 #1.
 Speed to Market

-There is an indisputable link between the amount of content and SEO performance.
+There is an indisputable link between the amount of content on a site and the subsequent SEO performance.

-Regularly posting new content, from articles, press releases to product, category or landing pages, and many other content assets increases your chances for gaining a greater visibility in SERPs.
+Regularly posting new content — from articles, press releases, product and category pages, landing pages, and many other content types — increases your chances for gaining a greater visibility in SERPs.

-It also helps you get more content to SERPs fast, which is imperative during highly-important commercial periods (i.e. the Holiday shopping season for retail.)
+It also helps you get more content to the search engine results pages (SERPs) fast, which is imperative during highly-important commercial periods (e.g. the holiday shopping season for retail.)

-For Google to rank your content higher in search, it needs to see it as the most authoritative content or page on the topic.
+For Google to rank your content higher in search, it needs to be seen as the most authoritative content or page on the topic.

-In other words, to boost the page’s authority, interlink to it from more established content you have - Pages higher in the site architecture or assets that have amassed more external and internal links already.
+In other words, to strengthen the page’s authority, interlink to it from the more established content you have.
+Pages higher in the site architecture or assets that have amassed more external and internal links already.

 #3.
 Higher Indexation Rate